dni/publish-/README.md

 ## Requirements

-* apt-get npm phantomjs mongo (or use Homebrew on macosx)
+* apt-get npm phantomjs mongo imagemagick graphicsmagick (or use Homebrew on macosx)

 ## Installation